kadhirash/leetcode/README.md

 Here is my current [profile](https://leetcode.com/kaddy/)

-I found a neat tool from someone's github [url](https://github.com/joshcai/leetcode-sync) to let me sync my leetcode solutions so I don't have to manually update it every time!!
+I found a neat tool from someone's [github](https://github.com/joshcai/leetcode-sync) to let me sync my leetcode solutions so I don't have to manually update it every time!!

 As the saying goes,